itsfuad/Monte-Carlo-Simulation-Engine/README.md

 This script will:
 1. Format code with Black
 2. Run flake8 linting
-3. Perform type checking with mypy
-4. Run tests with coverage
+3. Run tests with coverage

 Only push your code if all checks pass successfully.